Txuritan/Txuritan.github.io/stories/a-dragons-deal/ch-3.md

 layout: chapter
 disqus: a-dragons-deal-ch-3
 story-name: A Dragon's Deal
-story-summory: Hicca makes a deal and now she has to kill the Red Death or she will turn into a dragon.
+story-summary: Hicca makes a deal and now she has to kill the Red Death or she will turn into a dragon.
 X-Jinxa-X's A Dragons Deal.
 Thx X-Jinxa-X for giving me this story.
 Female Hiccup.
 prev: ch-2
 next: ch-4
 ---